-Most of the time, we will assume the noise is negibilte.
-But if we want to add noise to the model, we could add a random number generator.
+Most of the time, we will assume the noise is negligible.
+But if we want to add noise to the model, we could use a random number generator to add noise to each of the four outputs (see Appendix).
 Note that second argument of RandomVariate specifies the dimensions of the input: